 Save the Graduate also has a helpful list of things to consider as you prepare to leave university.

-It is completely normal to have no idea what you want to do after university.
+It is completely normal to have no idea what you want to do after your course finishes.
 This can feel stressful, or affect how you feel about yourself, but it's important to remember that many people take months or even years to work out their next steps.

 How do I decide what to do next?

 - If you are studying a course that could lead onto a specific career, relevant societies will provide information about career options in your field.